A fan’s guide – the club from early doors to today

 The Spanish Cup final defeat of 1978 to Johan Cruyff’s Barcelona signalled the end of the club’s best-ever decade.
 In 1983, Las Palmas were relegated and spent most of the subsequent seasons in the Segunda – even in the Segunda B.

-Before 2015, the club’s last season in La Liga came in 2002.
+The club’s penultimate season in La Liga came in 2002.
 A year later, the local government built the Estadio Gran Canaria, miles south of town by the GC-3 highway.
 Replacing the forlorn Estadio Insular, it was to house scant crowds, occasionally joined by adventurous holidaymakers, as Las Palmas plunged to the third-flight Segunda B.

 Gradually, the club climbed back up, gaining a play-off place for La Liga in 2013.
-Economics always forced the sale of promising young players, though.
+Economics always forced the sale of promising young players.
 After his scoring exploits that season, locally born forward Vitolo was soon sold to Sevilla.

 The following year, though, all seemed set for that long-awaited return to the top flight.
 Leading Córdoba 1-0 in the second leg of the promotion play-off after a 0-0 draw in Andalucia, Las Palmas were playing out the last seconds of time added on.
 As several of the sell-out crowd began to encroach onto the pitch, the referee called the players off.
 When they came back, Córdoba’s Ulises Dávila ran up the field and scored – gaining his team promotion on away goals.